-Eliza Doolittle makes this remark about someone's drinking at a fashionable horse race: "Gin was mother's milk to her."
+Eliza Doolittle, in the movie My Fair Lady, makes this remark about someone's drinking at a fashionable horse race: "Gin was mother's milk to her."
 Finally, a little poem:

-I'm tired of gin I'm tired of sin And after last night Oh boy, am I tired.
+- I'm tired of gin

+- I'm tired of sin

+- And after last night

+- Oh boy, am I tired.

--Anonymous
+- -Anonymous